jamalhemsley/portfolio/README.md

 -   Build out case studies.
 -   Clean up repetitive CSS.
 -   Break down components into utilities that can be reused without additional code.
+-   Utilize a platform such as Contentful for better content management.

 ## License